-- Set up a webpage that has the 2-3 paragraphs and the clickable link.
+- Set up a webpage that has the 2-3 paragraphs and a link to the survey itself.

-- Write an item for a Monday message.
-It would have 1-2 sentences on the survey and a clickable link that sends the reader to the above mentioned webpage.
+- Send us an MM item that provides 1-2 sentences on the survey and a link that sends the reader to the above mentioned webpage.